 All students of the University of Heidelberg, the Pedagogic University of Heidelberg, the Pedagogic University Heidelberg, the University for Jewish studies Heidelberg and the University for Church music may, with their student ID, travel on buses and trains free of charge, daily, from 19:00, during the whole weekend and bank holidays.
-However, this offer is only valid within zones 125, 105, 135 and 145 (Heidelberg, Eppelheim, Dossenheim/Schriesheim and Leimen/Sandhausen/Nußloch).
+This offer is valid within the VRN-Area without Westpfalz (former WVV-Area).
 In this way, all students who paid the solidarity fee are offered a service in return.

 All public transport which is not subject to surcharges (including the Heidelberg Mountain Railway) within the VRN tariff zone, which ranges from Kaiserslautern main station and Wissenbourg in France to Wertheim and Würzburg!

 6 months each time

 Where can I get a ticket?

 You can find Semestertickets in the ServiceCenters at the student union, as well as at VRN outlets.

 You can buy the ticket online on the RNV or Deutschen Bahn sites, or using the VRN-Ticket-App.